Charge with confidence from the comfort of your home with our intuitive EV charging solutions.

 The short answer is yes: residential charging stations should work with all types of electric passenger vehicles.

 However, there are a few variables.
 Whether a particular EV is compatible with a specific home charger depends on the vehicle’s socket, the type of connector of the charging cable (CHAdeMO or CCS2), and whether the charging station’s cable is fixed or not.

 When looking to invest in a charging station for your home or apartment, these details will be specific to the vehicle you drive and thus, may limit the capacity for other vehicles to charge using the same charging port.

 What about charging Tesla with home charging stations?

 Again, the short answer is yes.
-With any Level 2 charging port, you will be able to charge your Tesla, providing you have the right connection for the charging station.
+With any Level 2 charging station, you will be able to charge your Tesla, providing you have the right connection.
 Although Tesla has their own home charging installation setup including the Tesla Wall Connector, Tesla vehicles are compatible with many other brands on the market via a CC2 or CHAdeMO adapter.

-Just like the cost of any hardware appliances, the installation cost of a residential charging station for electric vehicles varies greatly, depending on your location, your requirements, and whether you require assistance to install the charging station.
+Just like the cost of any hardware appliances, the installation cost of a residential charging station for EVs varies greatly, depending on your location, your requirements, and whether you require assistance to install the charging station.

 Before investing, it’s important to make sure that you ask yourself: